-For more information, see Arizona Department of Revenue Income Tax Ruling ITR 93-7.
+For more information, see Arizona Department of Revenue Income Tax Ruling ITR 93-7 at www.azdor.gov.

 NOTE: Any interest earned on your retirement contributions while they were in the system should be reported on line B8 in both the FEDERAL and ARIZONA income columns.